-- 1. Instituting, attracting, administering and coordinating leadership conferences, - Administering and teaching courses for the minor in leadership studies, and - 3.
-Providing faculty and staff development including conducting the Chancellor's Fellows Program and working with the administration, colleges, departments, programs and other unites to promote sound leadership.
+- 1. Instituting, attracting, administering and coordinating leadership conferences, - Administering and teaching courses for the Minor in Leadership Studies, and courses for the Major in Social Science with a concentration in Leadership Development. - Providing faculty and staff development including conducting the Chancellor's Fellows Program and working with the administration, colleges, departments, programs and other unites to promote sound leadership.